The Role of Inner Halo Angular Momentum (Spin) in Shaping Dark Matter Bars in Milky Way Analogs: Results

 We measure the dark matter bar strength using the same methodology used for stellar bar strength, which is illustrated in Figure \ref{fig dark matter bar strength}.
 The dark matter bar strength demonstrates a similar trend relative to the stellar bar, where the bar's triggering timescale decreases with an increase in halo spin.
 Resembling the stellar bar, the model $SM100$ with retrograde halo displays a delayed formation of dark matter bar.
 The strength of dark matter bars is comparatively lower than their stellar counterpart, and with increasing halo spin in the prograde direction, the bar formation becomes more prominent.

 In contrast to the stellar bar, where the bar strength saturates at a comparable level, the dark matter bar strength has a strong dependence on its initial spin parameter, exhibiting an increase in the magnitude of the bar strength with the increase in $\lambda$ in the prograde direction.
 At the end of its evolutionary phase, the DM bar strength saturates at a different magnitude, depending upon its initial $\lambda$.
 The $S100$ model with the highest initial spin in prograde direction displayed the highest magnitude, while the $SM100$ model with the retrograde halo showed the least magnitude in bar strength.\\ As discussed earlier, in the case of stellar bars, we also notice a drop in the strength of DM bars.
 The characteristic is prominent in $S050, S075, S100$, where it undergoes two buckling events in their evolutionary phase.
 The first buckling episode, which is short-lived, affects not only the stellar bar but also the dark matter bar by causing a drop in its strength.
 A slight drop in strength is also visible in the $S025$ model, where it experiences only one buckling event in its evolutionary phase.
-In contrast, the models experiencing two buckling events exhibit a more pronounced decrease in strength, since the first buckling time persists for a short duration, and therefore, a sharp drop in strength is seen in those models during their first buckling phase.
-After the completion of this phase, the dark matter bar regains its strength, and its magnitude exceeds its pre-buckling phase, which differs from the previous studies \citep{collier_dark_2019}.
+In contrast, the models experiencing two buckling events exhibit a more pronounced decrease in their bar strength.
+The first buckling event in these models is short-lived and therefore the brief impulsive phase causes a sharper and more abrupt drop in $A_2/A_0$ compared to models undergoing a single prolonged buckling episode.
+After the completion of this buckling phase, the dark matter bar regains its strength, and its magnitude exceeds its pre-buckling phase, which differs from the previous studies \citep{collier_dark_2019}, where the bar failed to recover its strength after the buckling event.
+The discrepancy arises due to radial variations in the fraction of retrograde halo orbits in the inner regions.
+Our model contains a higher fraction of retrograde halo orbits at inner radii, as shown in Figure 2 of \citep{kataria_effects_2022}, with no discontinuity at the halo angular momentum at $\left| L_z \right|=0$ \citep{Kataria2024}, leading to a more efficient transfer of angular momentum to the halo.
+The difference in the mechanism, arising due to differences in the retrograde orbit fraction is demonstrated in Figure 9 of \citep{kataria_effects_2022}.
 The DM bar strength in all our models eventually saturates at distinct magnitudes, depending upon its initial halo spin parameter $\lambda$.
 The saturation magnitude of the bar strength increases with the increment in $\lambda$.